donkirkby/chess-kit/docs/rules.md

 your cards limit where you can play those checkers.

 ### Equipment
-A standard chess set, a standard checkers set, and a standard deck of cards.
+A standard chess set, a standard checkers set, and a deck of chess cards.
+(See how to turn standard playing cards into chess cards in appendix A.)

 You must be able to stack a chess piece on top of a checker.
 Coins or poker chips would also work, as long as they fit inside the chess board squares.
 You need 12 each of two colours.

-From the deck of cards, use one card to represent each piece, as shown in appendix A. You also need two cards of each colour to represent checkers, so add the sixes to the deck.
+From the deck of cards, use one card to represent each piece, plus you also need two cards of each colour to represent checkers.
 That should make 36 cards in total, put the rest of the deck aside.

 ### Setup
 Set up the chess pieces in the standard start position, and randomly choose who